Embarrassed About Bodily Functions, Need Advice

 moonshine

 I empty my ileostomy bag at least once an hour and flush about 3-4 times.
-The first when the contents hit the water.
-I have found that the more water I drink, the less odor.
+The first time is when the contents hit the water.
+I have found that the more water I drink, the less odor there is.
 Also, for some reason, citrus helps.
-I drink a peach flavored water....
+I drink a peach-flavored water....

 boatlady

-I had my ostomy since Feb 1986.
+I have had my ostomy since February 1986.
 I have not allowed it to rule my life.
 I lived on a canal boat for 16 years.
 I bought it as a project, did plumbing, carpentry, lots of painting, tiling, and so much more.
 I also went on my first flight all the way to Australia to see my sister.
-As for the smell, I use a spray which you can get from Clinimed.
-They do a variety of different smells.
+As for the smell, I use a spray that you can get from Clinimed.
+They offer a variety of different scents.
 I sometimes use pellets in my bag that I get from B Braun.
 I don't know many people who don't leave a smell when they go to the toilet, so don't worry about it.
-Live your life to the full.
+Live your life to the fullest.
 I go swimming in my local pool most days and use the disabled room to get dressed, sometimes changing my appliance.
-So, enjoy the fact you no longer have the awful time you had before the operation.
+So, enjoy the fact that you no longer have the awful time you had before the operation.

 Past Member